Merging PDF documents in PHP using FPDI and FPDF

 mergePDFs('document1.pdf', 'document2.pdf', 'merged.pdf');

-This function takes two input PDF files, imports all pages from both, and creates a new merged PDF.
+This function takes two input files, imports all pages sequentially, and outputs a merged PDF.

 Handling multiple PDFs dynamically

-To merge an arbitrary number of PDFs, we can modify our function to accept an array of file paths:
+To merge an arbitrary number of PDFs, adjust the function to accept an array of file paths:

 <?php